DOJ planning hate crime charges against man accused of shooting Israeli Embassy staffers, source says

 A Department of Justice spokesperson and attorneys for Rodriguez did not immediately respond to requests for comment.

-Rodriguez is already charged with two counts of first-degree murder, murder of foreign officials and other counts after allegedly killing Yaron Lischinsky, 30, and Sarah Lynn Milgrim, 26, two employees at the Israeli Embassy in Washington who were leaving an event at the Capital Jewish Museum on May 21.
+Rodriguez is already charged with two counts of first-degree murder, murder of foreign officials and other counts for the shooting that killed Yaron Lischinsky, 30, and Sarah Lynn Milgrim, 26, two employees at the Israeli Embassy in Washington who were leaving an event at the Capital Jewish Museum on May 21.

 He is also charged with causing the death of a person through the use of a firearm and discharge of a firearm during a crime of violence.
 U.S. Attorney for the District of Columbia Jeanine Pirro said at the time of the shooting that the attack was being investigated as a hate crime and terrorism.